 There are a mix of uses in the surrounding area.
 Residential uses are located to the south west and the Central Drive local centre lies to the south east.
-There are a mix of retail units/takeaways/commercial uses to the north and north east.
+There are a mix of retail units/ takeaways/commercial uses to the north and north east.

 The site is owned by the local authority.
-It is a small site where properties have been cleared and the site is considered developable over the plan period.
+It is a small site currently in use as a car park and the site is considered developable over the plan period.